Chris-Bortel/large-blog-api/requirement.md

 - How does the like/clap feature work?
   - It will be a `POST`
 - How does sharing the article work?
 Just grab the articles url? `this.article.url`? --- seems to easy...

+- **Auth** --- Storing the user's secure information in the same place as their articles, likes, comments, and the like?
+OR should I have a separate user model that has that sort of thing?
+Leaning towards one user model since all of the data will be attached to that user

+**OR** Do I need to make an association to the user object when creating an article.